Examples And CLI Commands¶

 --workspace .worldforge/batch-eval \

-benchmark --provider mock --operation generate --iterations 1 \
+benchmark --provider mock --operation predict --iterations 1 \

 --input-file examples/benchmark-inputs.json \